OpenSlice People

 TSC Chair

-Kostis is a Researcher in the Networks Architecture and Management (NAM) research group at the Department of Electrical & Computer Engineering Department, University of Patras.
+Kostis Trantzas is a Researcher in the Networks Architecture and Management (NAM) research group at the Department of Electrical & Computer Engineering, University of Patras.
 In the past, he was actively involved in the design and execution of several social impact projects as a software engineer, working in close collaboration with Municipalities’ services.
 As a member of the Patras5G facility, he has been deeply engaged in numerous EU projects in the field of next-generation networks, assuming various roles.
 His primary research interests revolve around cloud computing in support of Network Function Virtualization (NFV) and Software-Defined Networking (SDN), network slicing, service orchestration and SLA, aiming at the delivery of fully orchestrated and trusted end-to-end services on new-generation mobile networks.

 Georgios P. Katsikas (Ubitech)